-1. Disconnect the AC power cord on the back of the failed power supply.
+1. Power down the system and disconnect the AC power cord on the back of the failed power supply.
 2. Press the release tab on the back of the power supply and pull the power supply out using the handle provided.
 3. Push the replacement power supply module into the power bay until it clicks into the locked position.
-4. Plug the AC power cord back into the power supply module and power it up.
+4. Plug the AC power cord back into the module and return the node to its bay in the chassis..

-Figure 3-14.
-Changing the F418IF3 Chassis Power Supplies
+Figure 3-11.
+Changing the Power Supply